venkatesanchinna/LogMonitor/README.md

 ## Credits

-This package was inspired by [ARCANEDEV/LogViewer](https://github.com/ARCANEDEV/LogViewer).
+This package was inspired from [ARCANEDEV/LogViewer](https://github.com/ARCANEDEV/LogViewer).

 ## Author